(STUDY GUIDE IS AT THE END OF THE NOTES)

 1. We learn through our senses...get images of members of a species.

-2. construct a "confused image" (not just visual) by ignoring the distinguishing characteristics...confused only in that it doesn't apply only to this or that discrete individual, but to any and all.
+2. construct a "confused image" (not just visual) by focusing on the key properties and ignoring the distinguishing characteristics...confused only in that it doesn't apply only to this or that discrete individual, but to any and all.
 (The lion p.195).

 4. This explains how we can use a term with meaning even if there are